 I'd advise using a flavorless oil with a high smoke point, like avocado oil or peanut oil, and not something like extra virgin olive oil, for the best results.
 Coconut oil would just make the fries taste like coconut oil so please, don't.

-Should I salt the fries first or after?
+Should I salt the French fries first or after?

 This was a long-running conundrum for me so I tried salting both before and after and found that it gives me the best results.
 I season the fries lightly with salt and ground black pepper before they go into the air fryer, and then I lightly salt and pepper them again when they come out and are all hot and steamy from the fryer.
 You can also season the air fryer fries with your favorite seasoning mix or a no-salt herb mix if you'd rather.